Icinga/icinga2/doc/14-features.md

 or Logstash for additional filtering.

-#### Elasticsearch Writer <a id="elasticsearch-writer"></a>
+#### Elasticsearch Datastream Writer <a id="elasticsearch-datastream-writer"></a>

-This feature sends check results with performance data to to an [Elasticsearch](https://www.elastic.co/products/elasticsearch) instance or cluster.

 > **Note**
 >
+> This is a newer alternative to the Elasticsearch Writer above.
+The Elasticsearch Datastream Writer uses
+> Elasticsearch's datastream feature and follows the Elastic Common Schema (ECS), providing better performance
+> and data organization.
+Use this writer for new installations.
+The original Elasticsearch Writer is still
+> available for backward compatibility.

+This feature sends check results with performance data to an [Elasticsearch](https://www.elastic.co/products/elasticsearch) instance or cluster.

+> **Note**
-> Elasticsearch 7.9, or later.
+>
+> This feature requires Elasticsearch to support timeseries datastreams and have the ecs component template installed.
+> This feature was tested successfully with Elasticsearch 8.12 and 9.0.8.

 Enable the feature and restart Icinga 2.